truenas/middleware/docs/userguide/freenas_tasks.rst

 |                   |                           |                                                                                                            |
 +-------------------+---------------------------+------------------------------------------------------------------------------------------------------------+

+An example configuration is to schedule a "Short Self-Test" once a week and a "Long Self-Test" once a month.
+These tests should not have a performance impact, as the disks prioritize normal I/O over the tests.
+If a disk fails a test, even if the overall status is "Passed", start to think about replacing that disk.

 You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.